qz267/graphite-observer/README.md

 # Plugin

-Plugin is supported, a plugin is a python file in which defines a list whose element is:
+A plugin is a python file in which defines a list whose element is:
 * desc: description of this target
 * path: metric name
 * max: max value of this metric